Help women save a generation from starvation. Give a life-changing gift today.

 Nadine, whose family fled the fighting in the besieged port city of Hodeidah, is now living up in the mountains near Hajjah.
 She misses her classmates from back home, now spread across the country and she misses the beach.

 When I ask her what she wants to be when she grows up, her answer is “a doctor”.
 Every single Yemeni child I have asked this question has said the same.
 To heal and rebuild despite the odds — Stubbornly holding on to hope, bravely resisting Orpheus’ wretched fate.

-This post was written by Jonathan Dumont and originally appeared on WFP Insights.
+*This post originally appeared on WFP Insights.